 7.17.9.1 Applicability.
-This subsection applies to development of any structure on a slope whose grade exceeds fifteen percent (15%) and to a ridge, ridge top, ridgeline or shoulder.
+This subsection applies to development of any structure on a slope whose grade exceeds fifteen percent (15%), areas where slope exceeds thirty percent (30%) and to a ridge, ridge top, ridgeline or shoulder.

 7.17.9.2 Standards.